Gifts for the Feminist on Your List

 by Jessica Donald

 Well, here are a few feminist suggestions that might get the ball rolling for all of you last minute shoppers.
 I have included some of my favorites, but to get the full effect you might want to go to the websites that I found these on, for Northern Sun, www.northernsun.com, for National Women’s History Project, www.nwhp.org, and of course those websites we visit frequently, www.feminist.org and www.now.org.
 All of which have great gift ideas.
-I would also suggest checking out www.simplypink.com and www.amazonfembks.com, which have specialized items for that radical woman or man in your life.
+I would also suggest checking out www.simplypink.com which has specialized items for that radical woman or man in your life.
 All products can be purchased via the internet or mail.
 The latter may take a bit longer, so do not put off buying those gifts!
 Good hunting and wrapping to all!

 A New Generation of Midwifery